sanilkatula/BoaBomb/Readme.md

 * ```keyboardRegular(unsigned char key, int x, int y):``` </br>
 Handles regular key input, such as 'R' for restarting the game or ESC for exiting.

+## place.cpp ##

+* ```placeApple():``` </br>
+- Places a regular apple randomly within game boundaries.
+- Ensures no overlap with the snake's body or the bomb.
+- Uses a loop for random coordinate generation until a suitable position is found.

+* ```placeGoldenApple():``` </br>
+- Places a golden apple with specific criteria for positioning.
+- Avoids overlap with the snake, normal apples, or the bomb.
+- Uses a loop to find a suitable location.

+* ```placeBomb():``` </br>
+- Places a bomb randomly within game boundaries.
+- Ensures no immediate collision with the snake or existing apples.
+- Resets the bomb's tick count and tick timer for the next round.

 ## main.cpp ##

 * ```main(int argc, char** argv): ``` </br>